Rendex: Rendering API for Images, PDFs & Content Extraction

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the complexity (10 params, nested objects, no output schema), the description covers essential context: creation purpose, baseline behavior, plan restrictions, and return format.
-It does not mention error handling or auth, but overall it is adequate for agent invocation.
+Given the tool's complexity (10 params, nested objects, no output schema), the description covers core behavior and return format.
+Could mention more about the returned JSON structure, but is adequate.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.